 Mount Nebo is located at an elevation of 1,350 feet.

-The highest point in Arkansas is Mount Magazine, at an elevation of 2,753 feet.
+The highest point in Arkansas is Signal Hill at Mountain Magazine State Park.

 Does the campground have showers?